Teach circuit building and basic computer programming in Python with Level A.

 Along the way they will learn how to use common electrical components, read schematics, troubleshoot, and craft every line of computer code.

-Orders can be placed here on the website or feel free to contact us for a custom quote or to submit a purchase order.
-The following product information should be used for the purchase order:
+Orders can be placed here on the website or feel free tocontact usfor a custom quote or to submit a purchase order.
+Each web order or institutional purchase order must include the following three items:

 We recommend including the classroom teacher's email address on the PO so we can set up a download account for the teacher at the time the order is created.
 This will allow the teacher to access the curriculum without delay.